1ssb/torchkan/README.md

 [![PyPI version](https://badge.fury.io/py/TorchKAN.svg)](https://pypi.org/project/TorchKAN/)

 This project demonstrates the training, validation, and quantization of the KAN model using PyTorch with CUDA acceleration.
 The `torchkan` model evaluates performance on the MNIST dataset.

 ## Project Status: Under Development

 The KAN model has shown promising results amidst various GAMs since the 1980s.
-This implementation, inspired by various sources, achieves over 97% accuracy, with eval time under 0.6 seconds on the MNIST dataset.
+This implementation, inspired by various sources, achieves over 97% accuracy with an eval time of 0.6 seconds and the quantised model achieves under 0.55 seconds on the MNIST dataset in 8 epochs on a Ubuntu 22.04 OS with a single Nvidia RTX4090.

 As this model is still under study, further exploration into its full capabilities is ongoing.

 ## Prerequisites